Are you looking for an alternative to the standard Mediterranean cruise? If so, why not take an Adriatic cruise from Venice to the Greek islands?

 Poor old Ancona hasn’t had the happiest of histories.

-The capital of Italy’s Le Marche region, the city was pounded by bombs in WWII and then devastated by an earthquake in 1972.
-However, it does boast a few historic sights, including a 12th Century cathedral, and is home to an art gallery and the region’s archaeological museum.
+The capital of Italy’s Le Marche region was pounded by bombs in WWII and then devastated by an earthquake in 1972.
+Despite this, it does boast a few historic sights, including a 12th Century cathedral, and is home to an art gallery and the region’s archaeological museum.

 Where do cruise ships berth in Ancona?